affinda/affinda-python/docs/sync_operations.md

 def get_all_resumes(**kwargs)
 ```

-Gets list of all resumes.
+Get list of all resumes.

 Returns all the resume summaries for that user, limited to 300 per page.